-Note: If you still have questions after reviewing the following information, please contact our Awards Officer at gpsofnds [at] indiana [dot] edu.
+Note: If you still have questions after reviewing the following information, please contact our Awards Officer at email@example.com.

-Research awards are offered in spring semester only.
+Research awards are offered in the spring semester only.

 - Full-time enrollment in a graduate or professional degree program at Indiana University at the time of application

-- Must NOT be a member of the GPSO Executive Committee, employee of the GPSO, or an active member of the GPSO Awards Committee reviewing applications for this award.
+- Must NOT be a member of the GPSG Executive Committee, an employee of the GPSG, or an active member of the GPSG Awards Committee reviewing applications for this award.

 - Only one application per student will be accepted.

 - You may only receive one GPSG Research Award.
 If you have previously received a GPSG Research Award, you are no longer eligible to apply for this award.
 You may only receive one GPSG Research Award per academic program.